TERENCE BLANCHARD / LIBRETTO BY Michael Cristofer

 Content Advisory: Champion contains adult themes, sexually explicit language, and physical violence.

 English StreamText captioning is available for the Met’s transmission of Champion here.
 A transcript of the transmission will also be available to view after the live performance.

 Buy tickets for Champion live in the opera house here.

 Libretto by Michael Cristofer

 Commissioned by the Metropolitan Opera.
 Originally commissioned by Opera Theatre of Saint Louis, co-commissioned by Jazz St. Louis.

 A co-production of the Metropolitan Opera and Lyric Opera of Chicago

-Production a gift of Lynne and Richard Pasculano, and C. Graham Berwind, III
+Production a gift of C. Graham Berwind, III and Lynne and Richard Pasculano

 Terence Blanchard (b.
 1962) is a celebrated composer whose many works express his roots in jazz but defy further categorization.
 A prolific creator in a wide variety of forms and genres, he is especially celebrated for his close collaboration with director Spike Lee and his accomplishments as an award-winning composer of more than 60 film scores.